-The proposed Renters Reform Bill will mean that landlords will no longer be able to evict tenants without giving a specific reason.
-You might then want to consider asking for several months' rent paid upfront or for a guarantor to be provided.
+The Renters Reform Bill, which was introduced into Parliament in May 2023, will mean that landlords will no longer be able to evict tenants without giving a specific reason.
+Landlords will probably then ask for a guarantor to be provided.
 The Bill will also include measures such as:

-making it illegal for landlords to have blanket bans on renting to families with children or those in receipt of benefits:
+- making it illegal for landlords to have blanket bans on renting to families with children or those in receipt of benefits; - scrapping fixed-term tenancies; and restricting rent increases to once per year;